What is bot traffic and how to filter it out

 Click “Save” and check within the next few days whether or not your bot-traffic is correctly being filtered out within your test view.

 If your filter works correctly within your test view, its time to deploy your filter to your reporting or production view by clicking on “Add Filter to View“ in your reporting view and selecting “Apply Existing filter”, select the filter you want to select from the available filter list and click on “Add” and save your settings.

 As a final tip we do recommend adding an annotation to your analytics view, in order to make sure that all analytics users are aware of your changes.

-Your Bot traffic should now be filtered out
+Your bot traffic should now be filtered out

-Your analytics data should now be free of cluttering bot sessions, if you need help with setting up and managing your Google Analytics account, please contact us to see if we can quickly help you in your way again.
+If you need help with setting up and managing your Google Analytics account, please contact us to see if we can quickly help you in your way again.